js2264/scATACseq-workshop/content/Introduction/02_Program.md

 >10'

   - Visually inspect the generated tracks and the identifed peaks
-  - Get the distribution of fragment sizes over ATAC peaks
+  - Get the distribution of fragment sizes over ATAC peaks.
+  - Compare this distribution to the previous one.
+Discuss.

 ---

-### Lecture 2: single-cell ATAC-seq experimental approaches
+### Lecture 2: Single-cell ATAC-seq experimental approaches
 >20'

-  - "single cell" ATAC-seq methods: droplet-based scATACseq, indexed scATACseq, joint scRNAseq and scATACseq, ...
+  - Introduction to "single cell" ATAC-seq methods: droplet-based scATACseq, indexed scATACseq, joint scRNAseq and scATACseq

-### Hands-on 2: Processing of single-cell ATAC-seq
+### Hands-on 2: Processing single-cell ATAC-seq data
 >30'

   - 10X scATACseq: from reads to matrix counts with `cellranger`